The Revelation of Saint John the Divine

 The King James Bible

-Revelation 14:13-20 The harvest of the earth 13And I heard a voice from heaven saying unto me, Write, Blessed are the dead which die in the Lord from henceforth: Yea, saith the Spirit, that they may rest from their labours; and their works do follow them.
-14And I looked, and behold a white cloud, and upon the cloud one sat like unto the Son of man, having on his head a golden crown, and in his hand a sharp sickle.
-15And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, Thrust in thy sickle, and reap: for the time is come for thee to reap; for the harvest of the earth is ripe.
-16And he that sat on the cloud thrust in his sickle on the earth; and the earth was reaped.
-17And another angel came out of the temple which is in heaven, he also having a sharp sickle.
-18And another angel came out from the altar, which had power over fire; and cried with a loud cry to him that had the sharp sickle, saying, Thrust in thy sharp sickle, and gather the clusters of the vine of the earth; for her grapes are fully ripe.
-19And the angel thrust in his sickle into the earth, and gathered the vine of the earth, and cast it into the great winepress of the wrath of God.
-20And the winepress was trodden without the city, and blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs. |
+Revelation 14:13-20 The harvest of the earth 13 And I heard a voice from heaven saying unto me, Write, Blessed are the dead which die in the Lord from henceforth: Yea, saith the Spirit, that they may rest from their labours; and their works do follow them.
+14 And I looked, and behold a white cloud, and upon the cloud one sat like unto the Son of man, having on his head a golden crown, and in his hand a sharp sickle.
+15 And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, Thrust in thy sickle, and reap: for the time is come for thee to reap; for the harvest of the earth is ripe.
+16 And he that sat on the cloud thrust in his sickle on the earth; and the earth was reaped.
+17 And another angel came out of the temple which is in heaven, he also having a sharp sickle.
+18 And another angel came out from the altar, which had power over fire; and cried with a loud cry to him that had the sharp sickle, saying, Thrust in thy sharp sickle, and gather the clusters of the vine of the earth; for her grapes are fully ripe.
+19 And the angel thrust in his sickle into the earth, and gathered the vine of the earth, and cast it into the great winepress of the wrath of God.
+20 And the winepress was trodden without the city, and blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs. |

 Margin notes: "Blessed are the dead which die in the Lord from henceforth."
-(14:13) - "Blessed are those who die believing in Jesus from now on."
+(14:13) - "From now on, blessed are those who die believing in Jesus."
 This is the second of seven "beatitudes" found in Revelation.
-The other six are found in Revelation 1:3; 6:15; 19:9; 20:6; 22:7, and 22:14.
+The other six are found in Revelation 1:3, 6:15, 19:9; 20:6, 22:7, and 22:14.
 "Upon the cloud one sat like unto the Son of man."
-(14:14) - This is Jesus on the cloud, as prophesized in Daniel 7:13 six hundred years before John wrote Revelation.
+(14:14) - The son of man sitting on a cloud is Jesus.
+Jesus on a cloud was prophesized in Daniel 7:13, six hundred years before John had his vision.
 "A gold crown on his head and a sharp sickle in his hand."
-(14:14) - The gold crown represents Jesus' authority and victory while the sickle is a tool of judgment.
-Jesus is about to judge the world "The harvest of the earth is ripe."
+(14:14) - The crown represents Jesus' authority and final victory.
+The sickle is a cutting tool used to chop down crops.
+Here, Jesus using the sickle means that He is our final judge.
+"The harvest of the earth is ripe."
 (14:15) - "The wicked of the world are ready."
 The world will be harvested, as predicted in Joel 3:13-14 2,800 years ago.
-"The earth was reaped."
-(4:16) - Means, judgment day has arrived.
+The earth was reaped."
+(4:16) - Means judgment day has arrived.
+"He also having a sharp sickle."
+(14:17) - "He also had a sharp sickle."
+"Another angel... had power over fire."
+(4:18) - This angel can destroy with fire.
 "Thrust in thy sharp sickle."
 (14:18) - "Swing your sickle."
-The angel is calling for the final judgment of mankind.
+The angel is calling for the harvesting of mankind.
 "The winepress was trodden without the city."
-(14:20) - "The grapes were crushed outside the city (Jerusalem)."
-A winepress is used to mash grapes.
+(14:20) - "The grapes were crushed outside the city."
+Believers in God's city will be spared His punishment on the unrighteous.
+Additional note: A winepress is used to mash grapes.
 This euphemism for God's wrath was prophesized in Isaiah 63:3 over seven hundred years earlier.
+See "Today's Question" below.
 "Unto the horse bridles, by the space of a thousand and six hundred furlongs."
-(14:20) - The blood ran to the depth of a horses bridle and flowed for one hundred and eighty miles, the length of Palestine. |
+(14:20) - The blood flowed as deep as a horse's bridle and for one hundred and eighty miles, the length of Palestine.
+Some scholars refuse to take this verse literally.
+They believe John is simply telling us that the final judgment will be widespread, involving everyone, everywhere.
+"A thousand and six hundred" (1600) is believed by some to represent complete and utter destruction. |

 New Living Translation